goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-14-arxiv-data-structures-and-algorithms-finding-a-solution-to-the-erd-s-ginzburg-ziv-theorem-in-o-n-log-log-log-n-time.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Data Structures and Algorithms: Finding a solution to the Erdős-Ginzburg-Ziv theorem in
+title: "arXiv: Data Structures and Algorithms: Finding a solution to the Erds-Ginzburg-Ziv theorem in"
-  $O(n\log\log\log n)$ time"
 date: 2025-07-14T00:00:00
 ---